 Condensing all of these characters down to a list of just 10 is an incredibly formidable task and one which inevitably means some great creatures, witches, and wizards, have to be left on the cutting room floor (sorry Dumbledore fans, he didn’t make the cut).
 It’s also worth noting that this list specifically focuses on the Harry Potter movie characters, though inevitably, some biases from the books come into it to a degree.

-Here are the best Harry Potter characters, from the obvious to the not so obvious.
-Expect at least one snarling villain, two humans capable of magically transforming themselves into dogs in certain circumstances, and, of course, several devoted sons and daughters of Gryffindor House.
+Here are the best Harry Potter characters, from the obvious to the not-so-obvious.
+Expect at least one snarling Harry Potter villain, two humans capable of magically transforming themselves into dogs in certain circumstances, and, of course, several devoted sons and daughters of Gryffindor House.
 So here are our favourite characters picked from the incredible Harry Potter cast.